micmejia/bible-dump/NKJV/Joshua/Josh 13.md

 and from Heshbon to Ramath Mizpah and Betonim, and from Mahanaim to the border of Debir,

 ###### 27
-and in the valley Beth Haram, Beth Nimrah, Succoth, and Zaphon, the rest of the kingdom of Sihon king of Heshbon, with the Jordan as _its_ border, as far as the edge of the [^h]Sea of Chinnereth, on the other side of the Jordan eastward.
+and in the valley Beth Haram, Beth Nimrah, Succoth, and Zaphon, the rest of the kingdom of Sihon king of Heshbon, with the Jordan as _its_ border, as far as the edge of the Sea of Chinnereth, on the other side of the Jordan eastward.

 ###### 28
 This _is_ the inheritance of the children of Gad according to their families, the cities and their villages. ## Half the Tribe of Manasseh (East)